Your free rider insurance

 However it’s worth knowing that if an accident happens while you’re offline, or you haven’t been online in the Deliveroo app in the past hour, you won’t be covered for any claims.

 If you or someone else is injured as a result of an accident while riding with us, you won’t need to pay any excess fees on claims.

 If you damage someone else’s property you may need to pay up to £250 towards the cost.

 Your own vehicle and other items of kit will not be covered.
-If your kit has been damaged and you want to replace it, please email [email protected]
+If your kit has been damaged and you want to replace it, please get in touch with us.

 Can’t find what you’re looking for?
 Please contact Bikmo on 01244 470 422 or email [email protected].